Anastasius Bibliothecarius

-Anastasius Bibliothecarius or Anastasius the Librarian (c.
+Anastasius Bibliothecarius (c.
 810 – c.
-878) was bibliothecarius (literally "librarian") and chief archivist of the Church of Rome and also briefly a claimant to the papacy.
+878) was the chief archivist and librarian (bibliothecarius) of the Holy See and also briefly a claimant to the papacy.

 Early life

 He was a nephew of Bishop Arsenius of Orte, who executed important commissions as Papal legate.
 Anastasius learned the Greek language from Eastern Roman monks and obtained an unusual education for his era, such that he appears to be the most learned ecclesiastic of Rome in the 9th century.

 Abbot of Santa Maria and secretary of Nicholas I

 During the pontificate of Pope Nicholas I (858–867) Anastasius was abbot of Santa Maria in Trastevere on the farther side of the Tiber.
 He was employed by the pope in various matters.
 He was also active as an author, and translated Greek language works into Latin.
 Among them was the biography of St. John the Merciful, which he dedicated to Nicholas I. He has been shown by Ernst Perels to be the 'ghost-writer' behind much papal official correspondence of these years.

-The successor of Nicholas, Pope Adrian II (867–872), appointed Anastasius bibliothecarius (Head of archives) of the Roman Church, an important office at the Lateran Palace that gave him further influence at the Papal court.
+The successor of Nicholas, Pope Adrian II (867–872), appointed Anastasius bibliothecarius (Head of archives) of the Roman Church, an important office at the Lateran Palace that gave him further influence at the papal court.